How much fiber in spinach?

 Most people need at least 28g of fiber a day.
 More is better, though.
 A diet high in fiber has incredible health benefits.
 A whole food plant-based diet is the best way to boost your daily dose of fiber.
 For instance, the famous Mediterranean diet is especially high in fiber content.

 Fiber content in raw spinach salad

 Practically, a serving of spinach salad may provide you with more than 3g of fiber.
 It’s a good idea to consume a salad as the main meal of the day.
 Especially, if you want to lose weight.
 Spinach is among the best food choices for losing body weight and belly fat!

 Besides raw spinach, add other vegetables as well.
 Arugula, beet leaves, lettuce, and cabbage are all good choices.
 Cabbage is another wonderful veggie for helping you to lose weight fast.
-It’s particularly high in fiber keeping you full for a really long time.
+It’s particularly high in fiber, keeping you full for a really long time.